Before submitting a maintenance request (aka work order), be sure to review the below tips and tricks as they might fall under tenant responsibility.

 - If the above items aren’t working and you need to open or close your garage door, pull the red release cord to disconnect the carriage from the trolley.
 Then check that the door is opening and closing manually.
 There are two different way to reconnect the carriage back to the trolley/garage door opener.
 You can either slide the door along the track until the attachment point is re-engaged or you use the garage door remote to operate the motor until it’s re-engaged.

 - Try resetting the garage door opener.
 With the door in the closed position, unplug the opener from the outlet (normally found on the ceiling) for a few minutes.
 Plug it back in and test the opener.

 Issue #9.
 Dishwasher isn’t cleaning dishes

 - Clean the dishwasher and be sure you are using the correct soap products:

 STEP 1: Turn hot water on at the sink until water is hot, as both the dishwasher and the sink are on the same water supply line.

 STEP 2: Use proper soap product such at FINISH POWER BALL.
-(DO not use liquid dishwasher soap as it DOES NOT desolve properly.
+(Do NOT use liquid dishwasher soap as it DOES NOT dissolve properly.